android/compose-samples/Rally/README.md

 Rally is used as the starting point in the following codelabs:

- - [Jetpack Compose Navigation codelab][navcodelab]: Learn how to use the Jetpack Navigation library in Compose, navigate within your application, navigate with arguments, support deep-links, and test your navigation.
+ - [Jetpack Compose Navigation codelab][navcodelab] (**[code][navcodelabcode]**): Learn how to use the Jetpack Navigation library in Compose, navigate within your application, navigate with arguments, support deep-links, and test your navigation.
- - [Jetpack Compose Testing codelab][testcodelab]: Learn about testing Jetpack Compose UIs.
+ - [Jetpack Compose Testing codelab][testcodelab] (**[code][testcodelabcode]**):: Learn about testing Jetpack Compose UIs.
 Write your first tests, and learn about testing in isolation, debugging tests, the semantics tree, and test synchronization.

 <img src="screenshots/rally.gif"/>